Keksuccino/docs_fancymenu/text-formatting.md

 ## Code Blocks

-Code blocks can help you display text as **plain text** without Markdown trying to format it, or simply to display text in a code-like style without auto-wrapping text lines.
+Code blocks can help you display text as `plain text` without Markdown trying to format it, or simply to display text in a code-like style without auto-wrapping of text lines.

 A single-line code block (between other text) starts and ends with \` , which is actually really difficult to show in a Markdown text..